 Some guys will slice the bread before freezing it.
 This allows you to take what you need for defrosting to save waste.
 The drawback of this method is that it should only be stored in the freezer for a couple of weeks as the bread slices are more susceptible to freezer burn.

 Sliced, or unsliced, double bag your bread and store it in the freezer.
 Frozen bread should keep fresh for up to 3 months.

-These kinds of bread freeze very well, and then to use them, allow them to thaw slowly overnight at room temperature before eating.
+Artisan bread freezes very well, and when ready to use one allow it to thaw slowly overnight at room temperature before eating.
 You can also toast it right from frozen, which is terrific if you have no time to let it thaw completely.

 The answer is yes, but it’s difficult for a few reasons.
 The main issue with freezing is the moisture.
 Bread has lots of water in it, and if you try to refreeze it, the water expands, rupturing the cell walls of the bread crumbs.
-This makes them go stale much faster than normal.
+This will make them stale much faster than normal once defrosted.